USDA-SCINet/scinet-site/sn_collections/_guides/open-ondemand.md

 There are several interactive apps that can be run in Open OnDemand including [Jupyter](/guides/analysis/jupyter), [RStudio Server](/guides/analysis/r-studio), [Geneious](/guides/analysis/geneious), [CLC Genomics Workbench](/guides/analysis/clc-workbench), and more.
 The desktop app allows a user to run any GUI software.

-If you are using [Open OnDemand](https://atlas-ood.hpc.msstate.edu/) on the Atlas cluster, visit the [Atlas Open OnDemand Guide](https://www.hpc.msstate.edu/computing/atlas/ood.php).
+If you are using [Atlas Open OnDemand](https://atlas-ood.hpc.msstate.edu/), visit the [Atlas Open OnDemand Guide](https://www.hpc.msstate.edu/computing/atlas/ood.php) for more information.

 To access Open OnDemand on the Ceres cluster, go to [Ceres OpenOndemand](http://ceres-ood.scinet.usda.gov/)<!--excerpt-->